bwInfoSec/schwachstellenmgmt/README.md

 4. ZIP files ([email address].zip) are created from the folder from step 1
     - The ZIP file is protected with a password
-    - The password for the ZIP file is communicated via a one-time link
+    - The password for the ZIP file is provided via a one-time link

 5. ZIP files are uploaded
     - The uploaded files are marked with the tag created